AlexisAnzieu/betaseries-to-trakt/README.md

    the application on trakt.tv.
 4. Review the summary and launch the migration.

+The Vite dev server ships with a local proxy that mirrors the serverless routes under `/api/*`, so no extra tooling is required while iterating.
+The proxy keeps the client secret away from the browser-to-Trakt request chain and returns the permissive CORS headers the SPA expects.

 The app mirrors the original mapping rules:

 - **Shows** with `status === 0` go to the Trakt watchlist, otherwise to history